 Get in Christmas mood.
-The real Santa Claus, food traditions and Jingle Bells in China
+The real Santa Claus, food traditions and Jingle Bells from Nashville to China

 LONDON: Christmas and New Year’s Eve are the greatest festivities in the world and somewhere the longest celebrations as well.
-There has always been discussion about Santa Claus, but officials in Finland argues that the real Santa is based in Rovaniemi, a frozen city North of Finland.
+There has always been discussion about Santa Claus in Nashville, USA.
+Officials in Finland argues that the real Santa is based in Rovaniemi, a frozen city North of Finland.

 One and only.
 As we know, Santa´s mission is to deliver happiness around the world with the help of his team of reindeer friends.
 Santa Finland welcome everybody to visit him, chat online or send letter.
 The post address to the one and only: Santa Claus, Main Post office, Rovaniemi, Finland.